EU debate on green energy targets pitches UK against Germany

 By Barbara Lewis

-BRUSSELS Britain and Germany will line up on opposite sides of a European Union green energy debate starting next month on how to meet agreed renewable energy targets for the next decade.
+BRUSSELS, Aug 19 Britain and Germany will line up on opposite sides of a European Union green energy debate starting next month on how to meet agreed renewable fuel targets for the next decade.

 The 28 member states agreed climate and energy goals last October, but to make it easier to get a deal, the decision went only as far as a framework.